© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Coed y Polyn round barrow is a scheduled monument protected by Cadw under reference BR321.
 View the official record →

-Coed y Polyn is a Neolithic or Bronze Age round barrow situated in Breconshire, Wales, representing a funerary monument of considerable antiquity.
+Coed y Polyn is a round barrow located in Breconshire, Wales, dating to the Bronze Age and serving a funerary and ritual function within prehistoric society.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR321.

 Coed y Polyn round barrow dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Coed y Polyn round barrow is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR321.